sichokie/Auxilium/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/totum-qt (GUI, 32-bit) or bin/32/totumd (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/totum-qt (GUI, 64-bit) or bin/64/totumd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run totum-qt.exe.

 ### OSX